 In JSONata, everything is an expression.
 An expression comprises values, functions and operators which, when evaluated, produces a resulting value.
 Functions and operators are applied to values which themselves can be the results of evaluating sub-expressions.
 In that way, the language is fully composable to any level of complexity.

 Parenthesized expressions and blocks

 Used to override the operator precedence rules.
 E.g.

 Used to compute complex expressions on a context value

-Product.(Price * Quantity)- both Price and Quantity are fields of the Product value
+Product.(Price * Quantity)- both Price and Quantity are properties of the Product object

 Used to support 'code blocks' - multiple expressions, separated by semicolons

 Each expression in the block is evaluated in sequential order; the result of the last expression is returned from the block.